Fiori 3.0 overview and CoPilot launch

 SAP assures deeper content integration which is also mentioned as one of the significant customer pains.
 Users will have a possibility to define any site of the environment as a start page.

 One of the primary motivation for developing this product mentioned by SAP designers is simplicity.
-That means taking apart big, complicated transactional screens and making them more role-focused, adjusted to the needs of particular users.

 A vast amount of functionalities that traditionally were placed on one screen are about to turn into meaningful apps.